_ed.png)

 Karen is a respected leader in the social impact field.
 For 20+ years, she led Hasbro, Inc.’s award-winning global philanthropic work.
 Serving as president of the Hasbro Children’s Fund, she oversaw grantmaking, product donations, cause marketing, and philanthropic partnerships.
 As SVP, she also oversaw a global purpose and data-driven employee engagement strategy including, resource groups, recognition, events, and employee volunteering with over 95% global participation.
 Under her leadership, Hasbro was certified as a Great Place to Work and annually named the Most Community-Minded Company by the Civic 50; Hasbro also achieved the #1 ranking for CSR and philanthropic efforts.
 She began her career in higher education working in alumni and development, crediting her love of fundraising to her early days of selling Girl Scout cookies!

 Karen is an appointee to the RI Board of Education, serves on the RI Kids Count board, and on the advisory board of Trouble, a social impact brand empowering gender equity.
-She is the co-founder of the Coalition for Humankind and has been a lecturer at the University of Rhode Island, She is a former board chair of City Year RI and served on the SOS Children's Villages USA board.
+She has been a lecturer at the University of Rhode Island and a facilitator for Georgetown Univeristy's New Strategies Program for Nonprofit Leaders .
+She is a former board chair of City Year RI and served on the SOS Children's Villages USA board, among many other civic board positions.

-A passionate advocate for children, Karen has lobbied Congress, presented at the White House, United Nations, and at numerous conferences.
+A passionate advocate for children, Karen has lobbied Congress and presented at the White House, the United Nations, and numerous conferences.
 She is a co-founder and past chair of the Association of Corporate Citizenship Professionals.
-In 2019 her peers recognized her with the Trailblazer Award for her contributions to the corporate citizenship field.
+In 2019, she was humbled to receive the Trailblazer Award from her peers, for her contributions to the corporate citizenship field.

-Karen is the co-founder of North Star Impact Group and is thrilled to working with leading creative, strategic, passionate, and diverse collaborators to assist those who are equally passionate about making the world a better place.
+Karen co-founded North Star Impact Group in 2019 and is thrilled to working with leading creative, strategic, passionate, and diverse collaborators to assist those who are equally passionate about making the world a better place.
+Under her leadership, North Star has worked with Fortune 500 companies and leading nonprofits to build and execute social impact strategies, engage nonprofit boards, and tackle the most challenging problems of our times.

 MELINDA BOSTWICK